Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Motivation

 Another quantity of interest is the rate of escape: let $d$ be a left-invariant metric on $G$.
 Assume that $\mu$ has a finite first moment in the metric $d$, namely that $\sum_{x\in G} d(id,x)\mu(x)<\infty$.
 Then the sequence $(\sum_{x\in G} d(id,x)\mu^n(x))_{n\in\N}$ is sub-additive.
 Therefore the limit \beqn \ell(\mu;d):=\lim_{n\ra\infty}\frac 1 n \sum_{x\in G} d(id,x)\mu^n(x)\eeqn exists; it is called the {\bf rate of escape} of $\mu$ in the metric $d$.
 Thus the rate of escape gives the mean distance to the identity of a random element of $G$ sampled from the distribution $\mu^n$.

-We observed in \cite{kn:bhm1} that the entropy coincides with the rate of escape for a special choice of the distance $d$ called the Green metric.
+We observed in \cite{kn:bhm1} that, when $\mu$ is symmetric, then the entropy coincides with the rate of escape for a special choice of the distance $d$ called the Green metric.
 Details on the Green metric are given in Section \ref{sec:entrop}.

 The notion of asymptotic entropy was introduced by A. Avez in \cite{kn:avez} in relation with random walk theory.
 In \cite{kn:avez2}, Avez proved that, whenever $h(\mu)=0$, then $\mu$ satisfies the Liouville property: bounded, $\mu$-harmonic functions are constant.
 The converse was proved later, see \cite{kn:derrie} and \cite{kn:kaiver}.
 The Liouville property is equivalent to the triviality of the asymptotic $\sigma$-field of the random walk with driving measure $\mu$ (its so-called Poisson boundary), see \cite{kn:derrie} and \cite{kn:kaiver} again.
 In more general terms, the entropy plays a central role in the identification of the Poisson boundary of random walks in many examples.
 We refer in particular to \cite{kn:kaim} for groups with hyperbolic features.
-In this latter case, the asymptotic entropy is also related to the geometry of the harmonic measure through a "dimension-rate of escape- entropy" formula, see \cite{kn:bhm2} and the references quoted therein.
+In this latter case, the asymptotic entropy is also related to the geometry of the harmonic measure through a ``dimension-rate of escape- entropy'' formula, see \cite{kn:bhm2} and the references quoted therein.

 The notion of rate of escape is also related to the potential theory on $G$.
 Assume that $d$ is proper and that the support of $\mu$ generates the whole group.
-One shows, see \cite{kn:KL}, that if the probability measure $\mu$ has a finite first moment and is such that $\ell(\mu;d)>0$ then at least one of the following two properties must hold: i) there exists an homomorphism from $G$ to $\R$, say $H$, such that the image of $\mu$ through $H$ has non zero mean; ii) the Poisson boundary is non trivial, i.e. there exist non constant bounded $\mu$-harmonic functions on $G$.
+One shows, see \cite{kn:KL}, that if the probability measure $\mu$ has a finite first moment and is such that $\ell(\mu;d)>0$ then at least one of the following two properties must hold: i) there exists a homomorphism from $G$ to $\R$, say $H$, such that the image of $\mu$ through $H$ has non zero mean; ii) the Poisson boundary is non trivial, i.e. there exist non constant bounded $\mu$-harmonic functions on $G$.

 In this paper, we shall be mostly concerned with non-amenable groups and assume that the support of $\mu$ generates $G$.
 In that case the Poisson boundary is never trivial.

 Both the rate of escape and the asymptotic entropy have simple interpretations in terms of random walks: let $(Z_n)_{n\ge 0}$ be a random walk with driving measure $\mu$.
 This means that the increments $X_n:=Z_{n-1}^{-1}Z_n$ are independent random variables with common law $\mu$.
 Kingman's sub-additive theorem implies that \beqn \ell(\mu;d)=\lim_{n\ra\infty}\frac 1 n d(id,Z_n)\,\hbox{\ (respectively\ }\, h(\mu)=\lim_{n\ra\infty}-\frac 1 n \log \mu^n(Z_n) \,\hbox{\ )\ }\,,\eeqn where both limits hold for almost any path of the random walk.